 I was alone with my thoughts.

-Somehow I resisted the urge to fall back into my usual routines.
-I spent half the day pacing back and forth, wringing my hands, trying to decide what to “do” with my time, and trying really hard not to notice all of the things that I could be doing instead.
+But somehow, I resisted the urge to fall back into my usual routines.
+I left my phone alone, kept my books behind the closed door, and avoided my to-do list.
+But I did spend half the day pacing back and forth, wringing my hands, trying to decide what to “do” with my time.
+I was hard not to notice all the things that I could be doing instead.

 Are you spending enough time being, or are you too busy doing?